 - trolleys No 70, 78

-out more about public transport in Budapest.
+Find out more about public transport in Budapest.

 About 50 five-story apartment blocks could fit into the Parliament, just to give you an idea about its vastness.

-Today it seems too big for such a small country, but at the time of its construction Hungary formed part of the Habsburg Empire, that stretched from the Tatra Mountains to the Adriatic.
+Today it seems too big for such a small country, but at the time of its construction Hungary was part of the Habsburg Empire, that stretched from the Tatra Mountains to the Adriatic.